 We will make sure, whenever possible, that the application process is adapted to suit the needs of applicants who have a condition that gives them rights under the Equality Act 2010.
 If you have difficulties or are unable to complete the application form because of a DDA condition, please contact us as soon as possible to discuss in confidence.

-In the meantime, if you have any queries or you experience problems with accessing the relevant documents, please contact the Human Resources Team on 01480 375700 or recruitment@acesacademies.co.uk
+In the meantime, if you have any queries or you experience problems with accessing the relevant documents, please do not hesitate to contact the Principal's PA on 01480 375675 or recruitment@acesacademies.co.uk